badewen/Growtopia-Things/README.md

-# I WONT MAIINTAIN GROWTOPIA RELATED THINGS ANYMORE INDEFINETLY.
-i just kept getting banned and tracked by mods, and lost all of the motivation to play growtopia

 # Growtopia-Things
 This repository contains all the miscelaneous things i use.
 For example : world deserializer, item data deserializer and more.
 For all of the deserializer, it's in the ```parsers``` folder. <br>